oat-sa/tao-mobile-app/README.md

 The project layout is fixed and can't be changed, it rely on the Cordova and PhoneGap build conventions.

  - `config.xml` : it's the manifest file for the app.
+ - `src/` : the app specific source code, where you edit your files
+ - `src/js` : the app javascript source code
+ - `src/scss` : the app sass source code
+ - `src/taodist` : the symlink to a running TAO instance (not setup by default).
  - `www/` : it contains the source code of the app.
  - `www/index.html` : the app entry point.
+ - `www/dist/` : the compiled app source code
  - `www/res/` : the app resources (app icons, app splash screens, etc.)
+ - `merges` : an optional folder that can contain resources per platform that will override the resource for the target platform (`merges/android/css/index.css` will replace `www/css/index.css` on Android only)

+For the need of the prototype the test runner was under the following folder, which should be refactored to use the build from the symlink.
  - `www/runner/` : the TAO test runner folder.
  - `www/runner/index.html` : the TAO test runner entry point.
- - `www/runner/src/` : the test runner source code from TAO.
+ - `www/runner/src/` : the test runner source code from TAO. (**TO BE REMOVED**)
- - `www/runner/data/` : the test runner data, to be downloaded from an external endpoint (taoSync)
+ - `www/runner/data/` : the test runner data, to be downloaded from an external endpoint (taoSync) (**TO BE REPLACED BY A NATIVE PRIVATE DATA FOLDER**)
- - `merges` : an optional folder that can contain resources per platform that will override the resource for the target platform (`merges/android/css/index.css` will replace `www/css/index.css` on Android only)

 You can add a `.pgbomit` file in all folders you want the build to ignore.